rossprogram/rossprogram.github.io/counselors/index.md

 ---
 ## Working as a Ross Counselor

-The Ross Program will hire several counselors to work at the online program planned for 2022.
+The Ross Program will hire several counselors to work at the in-person program planned for 2022.
 Each counselor is expected to be available during the entire six weeks of the Program: <br>
 &nbsp; &nbsp; mid-June &nbsp;through&nbsp; July 2022.